top of page

 “You underestimate her.”

 “And you overestimate love.
 It’s never enough in our family.”
-She studied him for a moment, her only son, Amancio’s heir, always the calm in the house of storms.
+She studied him for a moment, her only child, Amancio’s heir, always the calm in the house of storms.
 “That’s precisely what frightens me.
 She wants nothing, so she’ll find power in being needed, and you won’t notice it until she stops asking.”

 “She won’t stop asking,” he said, too quickly.

 “Figlio mio.”
 Roman loved when his mother’s Tuscan gorgia of consonant sounds jumped out just a little whenever she said those two words.
-It was the closest she ever got to warmth, the her voice always stayed gentle.
+It was the closest she ever got to warmth, though her voice always stayed gentle.
 “They all stop eventually.
 If she’s wise, she’ll learn that your love depends on her peace.”

 “She doesn’t need to learn that,” he said, looking away.
 “She already is peace.”